Tin Jedvaj

-Tin Jedvaj (/hr/; born 28 November 1995) is a Croatian professional footballer who plays as a defender for Greek Super League club Panathinaikos.
+Tin Jedvaj (/hr/; born 28 November 1995) is a Croatian professional footballer who plays as a defender for Saudi Pro League club Al Shabab.
 Usually deployed as a centre-back, he can also play as a right-back.

-He was also a part of the Croatia team which ended runners-up to France in the 2018 FIFA World Cup.
+A former youth international across various levels, Jedvaj made his senior debut for Croatia in September 2014.
+He was a part of the Croatia squad which ended runners-up to France in the 2018 FIFA World Cup final and won 26 caps for his country during his career as a senior international.

 Club career

 Dinamo Zagreb

 Jedvaj started his professional career in 2013 with Dinamo Zagreb, coming through Dinamo's youth academy.
 He made his debut in a match against Osijek, playing in central defence alongside Josip Šimunić.
 He scored his debut goal against Cibalia.

 During his first professional season with the club, he won the Croatian Prva HNL trophy.
 At the beginning of the new season, he won another trophy with the club when Dinamo defeated Hajduk Split in the Croatian Supercup.
 During his time with Dinamo, Jedvaj made total of 14 official appearances for the club.